jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 > *"In March 2014, Mark Shuttleworth confirmed that Mir development had been delayed and that it was now forecast to be default for desktop use in Ubuntu 16.04 LTS, expected to be released in April 2016."* [^27]

-As of [April 5th 2017](https://arstechnica.com/information-technology/2017/04/ubuntu-unity-is-dead-desktop-will-switch-back-to-gnome-next-year/ "Unity Dead"), Mark Shuttleworth announced that in Ubuntu 18.04 the UNITY interface and the Mir compositing engine would be depricated in favor of GNOME 3 and Wayland.
+As of [April 5th 2017](https://arstechnica.com/information-technology/2017/04/ubuntu-unity-is-dead-desktop-will-switch-back-to-gnome-next-year/ "Unity Dead"), Mark Shuttleworth announced that in Ubuntu 18.04 the UNITY interface and the Mir compositing engine would be deprecated in favor of GNOME 3 and Wayland.

 ## Window Managers

 X will let you display a window and let you capture mouse and keyboard commands.
 But what if you want to render multiple windows on one machine and manage their state as well (open and close them?)
 How about arranging them?
 Do you need them tiled or overlapping?
-Then you need a window manger to sit on top of X and handle that rendering.
+Then you need a window manager to sit on top of X and handle that rendering.
 Thankfully window managers are essentially common in Desktop Linux and almost inseparable from X in this case.
 Window Managers are not the full GUIs you might be used to.
 They are one step below a full blown desktop environment but window managers are very fast because they render simple windows and simple sets of icons.
 Their job is to render content inside of particular windows and manage that window's state.
 Since Linux and X were developed independent of a central product, you will see a depth and breadth of different window managers serving different functions and features.
 Some are very simple, some serve direct purposes, some are tied to full blown desktop environments.
 Window Managers can be changed and swapped as needed because they are not a central part of the operating system.
 As opposed to Windows and Mac where all you can do is change themes, you can't change window managers.
 Some of the minimalistic window managers can be used to help older laptops and PCs remain useful and very usable with modern Linux, where modern commercial operating systems like the Mac for instance intentionally deprecates older hardware.
 You can break window managers into 3 categories based on their window behavior.

 ### Compositing